symblai/symbl-docs/introduction.md

 👉 &nbsp; [Process an audio file using Async API](/docs/getting-started-with-async-api)

 ### 📞 Telephony API
-Based on **PSTN and SIP protocols**, this API provides an interface for developers to have **Symbl join VoIP calls** and get the results back in real-time as well.
+Based on **PSTN and SIP protocols**, this API provides an interface for the developers to have **Symbl join VoIP calls** and get the results back in real-time as well.
 Optionally, the developer can also trigger an email at the end of the conversation containing the URL to view the transcription, insights, and topics in a single page web application.<br/>
 👉 &nbsp; [Get a transcription from your Zoom call](/docs/getting-started-with-telephony-api)

 ### 📊 Pre-Built UI